timwillard24/ai-case-study/README.md

 ## AI for the AI generation
 My reccomendation for the furture of Accuscore would be to have an increased focus on the eSports arena.  eSports betting has become a multi-billion dollar a year industry and is ready for massive growth in the coming years.
 With a market looking to reach $6.82 billion by 2027 and an active fan/audience size nearing 500 million worldwide, this is a huge space to invest in.

 Why eSports betting?
 Furthering the AI capabilities in this part of the business makes sense due to the audience involved and the availability of a large amount of historical and real-time data.
 The core audience of eSports is a young, tech-savy, engaged audience who would surely see the appeal of using a service with the most advanced AI for eSports.
-With the top gaming companies having a huge amount of data available through API data integrations the machine learning and data alaysis Accuscore already utilizes could be further automated to better predict outcomes of the events in this space.
+With the top gaming companies having a huge amount of data available through API data integrations the machine learning and data alaysis Accuscore already utilizes could be further automated to better predict outcomes of the events in eSports matchups before they occur.

 The fact that Accuscore/BetQL has already grown on being leaders in some of the lesser watched sports gives it a further advantage to grow quickly in the eSports space.
 Diving deeper into eSports could also be appealing to those already using the services for those smaller market sports.
 With an ever growing audience of young people in the eSports space and an already established customer base looking to bet on non-traditional sports; increasing AI capabilities for eSports seems like a winning bet for Accuscore.